songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

   [Creating IAM Identity Providers](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create.html).
 When you want to configure federation with an external identity provider (IdP) service, you create an IAM *identity provider* to inform AWS about the IdP and its configuration.
 This establishes "trust" between your AWS account and the IdP.

-  [About Web Identity Federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html).They can receive an authentication token, and then exchange that token for temporary security credentials in AWS that map to an IAM role with permissions to use the resources in your AWS account.
+  [About Web Identity Federation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html).
+They can receive an authentication token, and then exchange that token for temporary security credentials in AWS that map to an IAM role with permissions to use the resources in your AWS account.

   If you don't use Amazon Cognito, then you must write code that interacts with a web IdP, such as Facebook, and then calls the `AssumeRoleWithWebIdentity` API to trade the authentication token you get from those IdPs for AWS temporary security credentials.